pulibrary/ops-catchall/projects/os_updates.md

 ### On Tuesdays, run the os_updates playbook on production machines

-1. Repeat steps 1 & 2 above.
+1. Repeat steps 1 & 2 from Mondays.
 2. Run the following playbook on production machines:
 `ansible-playbook playbooks/os_updates.yml -e runtime_env=production`
+3. Steps 4 & 5 and notes are same as those on Mondays.

+### On Tuesdays, run the os_updates playbook on qa machines

+1. Repeat steps 1 & 2 from Mondays.
+2. Run the following playbook on qa machines:
+`ansible-playbook playbooks/os_updates.yml -e runtime_env=qa`
-3. Steps 4 & 5 and notes are same as above
+3. Steps 4 & 5 and notes are same as those on Mondays.